FilipposDe/cloud-devops-class/readme.txt

 Steps
 Fork this repo
-Set your Docker Hub credentials in Jenkins
-In Jenkinsfile and deployment.yml, replace philipposde/udacity2 with your registry path Add pipeline to Jenkins, from your GitHub repository
+Set your Docker Hub credentials in Jenkins as docker_id In Jenkinsfile and deployment.yml, replace philipposde/udacity2 with your registry path Add pipeline to Jenkins, from your GitHub repo

 The app serves a basic html webpage.